watermint/sharinbai/README.md

 ## Requirements

 - Python 3.6+
-- Ollama
+- Ollama (for local models) or OpenAI API key (for cloud-based models)

 ## Installation

-### 1. Setting up Ollama
+### 1. Setting up an LLM Provider

+Sharinbai requires either Ollama (for local models) or an OpenAI API key (for cloud-based models) to generate content.

+#### Option A: Setting up Ollama (Local Models)

-Sharinbai requires Ollama to run AI models locally on your machine.
-Follow these steps to install and set up Ollama:
+To run AI models locally on your machine, follow these steps to install and set up Ollama:

 1. Download and install Ollama from [https://ollama.ai](https://ollama.ai)
    - For Windows: Download the installer from the website